yuanfang-chen/llvm-project/llvm/docs/Coroutines.rst

 The '``llvm.coro.raw.frame.ptr.offset``' intrinsic returns the byte offset of the raw memory block address (returned by the allocator) in coroutine frame.
+The returned value is only legal when the coroutine frame is overaligned.
 This is only supported for switched-resume coroutines.

 Arguments: